SeanPlusPlus/WebDevTemplates/hello-world/hello-angular/CHALLENGES.md

 # Angular JS Challenges

-_For each challenge listed below, save your answer to a file named challenge#.html (replacing the "#" symbol with the challenge number) and then push this file to your GitHub repo.
-For example, your solution to the first challenge should be saved to a file named ```challenge1.html``` in this directory._
+_For each challenge listed below, create a directory named challenge# (replacing the "#" symbol with the challenge number), add your files to this directory, and then push this directory to your GitHub repo.
+For example, your solution to the first challenge should be in a directory named ```challenge1/``` inside of this current directory._

 1. Add a footer and display the current date and time.
 2. Using the ```ng-click``` directive, add a function that casts a thing in the ```awesome_things``` array